nancyalaswad90/30-days-of-udacity-computer-vision/README.md

   - working on udemy for more knowledge about Digital Electronic (Logic) ...just completed the course
   - working in my github

+Day 21:

+  - working on Career Portal - Research Your Career Options (Progress 33%)
+  - working in my github